 Because "Any questions?" should never be met with crickets.

+You're staring at the Zoom grid or the auditorium stage.
+The CEO has just wrapped a 30-minute update and opens the floor: "Any questions?"
 Your pulse quickens.
-You want to ask something that (a) actually matters, (b) won’t get you side-eyed by your boss, and (c) might help your career.
+You want to ask something that (a) actually matters, (b) won't get you side-eyed by your boss, and (c) might help your career.

 This post fixes that moment.
 Below you'll find 25 employee-tested questions grouped by theme, plus advice on how to ask good questions.